-Take a scenic drive past all the exciting attractions and see the breathtaking Louisiana landscape as you head to the Oak Alley Plantation for a great New Orleans sightseeing tour, located between New Orleans and Baton Rouge.
+Take a scenic drive past all the exciting attractions and see the breathtaking Louisiana landscape as you head to the Oak Alley Plantation for a great New Orleans historical endeavor, settled between New Orleans and Baton Rouge.

-The beautifully preserved, 1839 plantation features Greek-revival style architecture and a quarter mile of centuries-old oak trees.
+The beautifully preserved, 1839 plantation is meticulously designed with Greek-revival styled architectural structures and a quarter mile of centuries-old oak trees.
 You may recognize this area from the settings of motion pictures such as 'Interview with a Vampire,' 'Primary Colors,' and the famous soap opera 'Days of Our Lives.'
 This tour will take you on a guided visit of the plantation and will entertain you with the captivating stories surrounding the home and its history.
 This National Historic Landmark is located on 25 acres of sprawling land and features a gift shop for fun souvenirs and the Oak Alley Restaurant to enjoy a delicious meal while basking in the history of this great plantation.

 About Oak Alley Plantation

-It was named the Oak Alley Plantation for the canopied path of double row oak trees that were planted in the early 18th century before the main house was built.
-The house was built in 1837 and was first established to grow sugarcane by Valcour Aime who was known as one of the richest men in the Southern states and went by the 'King of Sugar.'
-Aime ended up exchanging the property with his brother-in-law, named Jacques Roman who, in 1836 began building the mansion the following year.
-The grounds contain a garden, old car garage, blacksmith shop, and the Stewart graveyard.
-The house underwent major restoration in the 1920s by the new owners Andrew and Josephine Stewart.
-The buildings had gone into major disrepair and they restored and preserved the beautiful mansion as it is today.
+It was titled the Oak Alley Plantation for the canopied path of double row oak trees that were planted in the early 18th century before the main house was built.
+The house was built in 1837 and was first established to grow sugar cane by Valcour Aime who was known as one of the richest men in the Southern states and went by the 'King of Sugar.'
+Aime ended up exchanging the property with his brother-in-law, named Jacques Roman who, in 1836 began building the expansive mansion the following year.
+The carefully manicured grounds contain a garden, old car garage, blacksmith shop, and the Stewart graveyard.
+The house underwent major restorative efforts in the 1920s by the new inhabitants Andrew and Josephine Stewart.
+The buildings had gone into major disrepair and they restored and preserved the immaculate mansion as it is today.